meysamraz/scraping-and-advanced-nlp-analysis-on-IMDB-TLOU-reviews/README.md

 <img src = "src/plot5.png"  />

 ### - Scraping TLOU Reviews from IMDB
-I used Beautifulsoup and Selenium to scrape data from TLOU review's page
+I used Beautifulsoup and Selenium to scrape data from TLOU review's page (over 1400 reviews)

 - Understanding the data
     - Shape of the data